Feeds:

 Sandy Koufax, the retired Dodgers left-hander who was broadcasting games for NBC, congratulated Carlton after a win.
 “He said he was very impressed with my slider,” Carlton said.

-Catcher Tim McCarver, in his book “Baseball for Brain Surgeons and Other Fans,” said, “Carlton had the best slider I’ve ever seen because he gripped the ball so tightly in his hand that it would spin like a gyroscope and go down into right-handed batters.
+Catcher Tim McCarver, in his book “Baseball for Brain Surgeons and Other Fans,” said, “Carlton had the best slider I’ve ever seen.
+He gripped the ball so tightly that it would spin like a gyroscope and go down into right-handed batters.

 “Because he held the ball so tightly, its seams had, from the perspective of the catcher and batter, a dime spin.
 That means it moves faster and goes down with more bite.
 The tighter the spin, the more controlled the pitch can be, and Carlton could put it right where he wanted it.”